Bigg Boss (Hindi TV series) season 6

-Bigg Boss 6 is the sixth season of the Indian Hindi-language reality TV show Bigg Boss, which is telecast on Colors TV.
-The season started from 7 October 2012 and ended on 12 January 2013.
-Salman Khan, who was the host of the previous two seasons, returned as the host for the show.
+Bigg Boss 6, also known as Bigg Boss 6: Alag Che!, is the sixth season of the Indian Hindi-language reality TV show Bigg Boss, which is telecast on Colors TV.
+The season started on 7 October 2012 and ended on 12 January 2013.
+Salman Khan, who was the host of the previous two seasons, again hosted the season.
 The sixth season was launched as a Parivarik season with a Gujarati tagline- Alag che!
 (English: It's different).

 The series was won by soap actress Urvashi Dholakia on 12 January 2013.
 Imam Siddiqui was the first runner up while Sana Khan and Niketan Madhok were second and third runners-up respectively.

-Sana Khan returned as challenger to compete with champions in Bigg Boss Halla Bol!.

 The final episode on 12 January had a 4.4 TVR (television rating points), becoming the highest-rated non-fiction show during the week.
 The finale also fared better than its previous season, which had dropped to 3.6 TVR.
 In the fourth season, the finale had rated a 6.7 TVR.
 The show averaged 3.3 TVR in the week ended 12 January compared to 2.8 in the trailing week.